yuhang2685/LeetCode-NoteBook-Python3/README.md

 ### Abbreviations:
 - "I" stands for Implementations are supplied, which take the training for coding skills
 - "A" stands for Analysis are supplied, which take the training for coming up solutions, and also the overview of all solutions
-- "N" stands no work, either because the analysis is straight forward, or the problem is a slightly alternate to a problem already seen.
-Also skip coding training
+- "N" stands no work, either because the analysis and implementation are straight forward, or the problem is a slightly alternate to a problem already seen
 - "T-I" stands "Top 100 Interview Questions"
 - "T-100" stands "Top 100 Liked Questions"
 - "E" stands for "Building blocks", because they are from LeetCode category "Easy"